Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 The Inuit gut microbiome is dynamic over time and shaped by traditional foods (2017): http://cancerdiscovery.aacrjournals.org/content/early/2017/11/14/2159-8290.CD-NB2017-162

-So, the Inuit, who live the sanitation free life, have similar microbiomes due to similar diet.
+So, the Inuit, who live a sanitation-free life, have similar microbiomes due to a similar diet.

 Hadza gut microbiome is dependent on diet and thus shifts with seasonal changes in diet: https://www.nytimes.com/2017/08/24/science/gut-bacteria-hadza-diet-health.html